jaredboice/daniel-san/README.md

 **Logging Results to the Command-Line**

-_note: the terminal options are executed in the context of events (not rules), with exception to DISPLAY_RULES_TO_RETIRE_
+_note: the terminal options are executed in the context of events (not rules), with exception to DISPLAY_RULES_TO_RETIRE and DISPLAY_IRRELEVANT_RULES_

 ```javascript